joshSzep/therobotoverlord-mono/docs/business-requirements/01-product-vision.md

 Browsers who can read the site.
 They can attempt to post, but must authenticate before anything enters moderation.

 ### Overlord
-The in-world AI persona that moderates, calibrates, praises, or sanctions.
+The in-world AI persona that moderates, praises, or sanctions.
 The only judge of content quality.

 ### Topics
 Debate threads.
 Some are created by the Overlord.
 Some are created by high-rank citizens.
 All topics require Overlord approval before going live.